 “I just think it’s been handled very poorly.
 And it could’ve gone either way.
 I know the same message was sent to me.
 And I’ve been through adversity over my career, you know?
 So I know how to handle it.
 You know, this is a tough day.
 He’s going to be part of this organization for a long time, I hope because he’s good.
 And we need him.
 But if he goes somewhere else, he’s going to be great for them."

 It sounds like a case of hurt feelings more than anything on Clippard's part, which is understandable.
-He admits he's close with Storen, and as a reliever himself it has to weigh on him.
+He admits he's close with Storen, and as a reliever himself it has to weigh on him because he realizes how delicate his standing is.
 Relievers tend to rise quick and fall even quicker, though there are exceptions such as Mariano Rivera.
 Some who fall do rise again, but many don't.
 I'm not sure which side Drew Storen will ultimately fall on, but the opportunity is always there because bullpen spots are always opening up.

 It was essentially a mop up assignment for the scuffling right-hander, which he reportedly told bullpen coach Jimmy Lett he could handle, but he just didn’t have it.
 The Mets would end up tacking on five more runs, with three charged to Storen on Ike Davis’ three-run homer.